MindfulMates/frontend-mm/README.md

 This repository contains the frontend code for Mindful Mates, a platform that helps you find mindful services in your neighborhood.
 Whether you're looking for meditation classes, palo santo courses, sound healing sessions, or other mindful services, Mindful Mates is here to connect you with local providers.
 The frontend is built using React and interacts with the backend API, which can be found in the [backend repository](https://github.com/MindfulMates/backend).

-## Instructions to Run this App on Your Computer
+## Instructions to run this app on your computer

 ### Installation